PeppeL-G/bagawork/docs/src/routes/(default)/documentation/enter-text/+page.md

 ## `text()` - Setting an initial text
-Use the configuration method `text()` to give the `EnterText` an initial text it should contain initially.
+Use the configuration method `text()` to give the `EnterText` a text it should contain from the start.
 Pass the text as a string.

 ::: tip Example